 The Knights would return to the pages of Transformers one more time when the comic underwent another new look in #213.
 But not in the way we may have hoped.
 Even though their return would be hyped it would only be for yet another reprint of the origin story from #1 and #2 of their monthly comic (and now also from the annual too).

-But let’s not get ahead of ourselves, we still have that book to look forward to with its text stories, which are wonderful little tales and there’s some great original artwork from the Marvel UK team throughout as well.
+But let’s not get ahead of ourselves, we still have that book to look forward to with its text stories, which are wonderful little tales and there’s some original artwork from the Marvel UK team throughout as well.
 So when can you expect the review of the Visionaries Annual?
 As this advert shows they were on sale by now, but when did we all receive our annuals?
 We all know the answer to that.
 These books were always intended for a certain time of the year.

 If you were to take a quick glance through this latest issue of Marvel UK‘s Visionaries from 1988 you’d think it was business as usual, with another lengthy strip featuring the Knights of the Magical Light and their quest to rebuild their crumbling planet.
-After last month’s superb story by new head writer Gerry Conway anticipation is also high.
+After last month’s superb story by new writer Gerry Conway anticipation is also high.
 But look beyond the brilliant cover by Mark Bagley and we discover some bad news on the editorial page.

 There we find a tiny message from editor Steve White announcing the horrible news that this, only the fifth issue, will be the last.
 He says there are more details to come so we’ll concentrate on the strip first and see what those details are later.
+As with the previous issues, it’s written by Gerry Conway, pencils are by Mark Bagley, inks by Romeo Tanghai, letters by Janice Chiang and colours by Julianna Ferriter.

 This issue’s story is called Dream Maker and begins with my favourite Visionary from the cartoon, the lightning fast Witterquick atop a cloud covered mountain answering the cries of a beautiful but entombed woman called Sirena.
 As he attempts a rescue a demon appears, apparently threatening to kill our hero for looking upon the woman’s beauty.
-It might appear this demon is jealous and has trapped his great love to be with him forever, but as we find out later it’s just a bit of clever writing.
+It might appear this demon is jealous and has trapped his great love to be wit them forever, but as we find out later it’s just a bit of clever writing.

 I say clever writing, but with a name like Sirena and a front cover showing her in control of monstrous forces the game has kind of been given away.
 If there was any doubt left the comic’s editorial made sure to erase all mystery beforehand.
 It’s still a compelling read though.
 I get the distinct impression Gerry, co-creator of The Punisher, really enjoyed developing these toys into three-dimensional characters.
 This issue concentrates almost exclusively on Witterquick and the Darkling Lord Cindarr, who we also see awaken from the same dream, with him in place of the Spectral Knight.